rockymadden/canvas-lms-cloud/readme.md

 * Nginx used as an SSL terminator, static cache, and a round-robin load balancer (with SPDY protocol support)
 * Redis leveraged for improved system performance
 * Handling for multiple physical datacenter setups
-* Handling for multiple application servers with round robin load balancing
+* Handling for multiple application hosts with round robin load balancing
 * Handling for database clusters (e.g. Pgpool II and Postgres-XC)
 * Handling for multiple reverse proxies, SSL terminators, static caches, load balancers
-* Handling for dedicated application server(s) to run automated jobs
+* Handling for dedicated application hosts to run automated jobs
 * Security hardening at multiple levels

 ## Server Targeting